rchavezj/tch-rs-serving/README.md

 # Actix (Rust) + GraphQL = Juniper

 This project will contain a back end stack with rust web framework Actix for fast request performance.
-Alongside Juniper, an integration of Rust with GraphQL
+Alongside Juniper, an integration of Rust with GraphQL.
+And potentially an example of binding PyTorch ML models (torchscript) from C++ (Libtorch) to Rust (tch-rs).

 [![Build Status](https://travis-ci.org/rchavezj/Rust_GraphQL.svg?branch=main)](https://travis-ci.org/rchavezj/Rust_GraphQL)